isabek/sql-insert-optimizer/README.md

-# sql-insert-opmizer
+# sql-insert-optimizer
-An utility which optimizer insert script
+An utility which optimizes insert script

 ## How to use it?